openstack/ceilometer/doc/source/admin/telemetry-data-collection.rst

 checks for the hardware and if none is available, returns empty data.
 It is suggested that you install the IPMI agent only on an IPMI capable node for performance reasons.

-Just like the central agent, this component also does not need direct database access.
-The samples are sent via AMQP to the notification agent.

 The list of collected meters can be found in :ref:`telemetry-bare-metal-service`.